asamiile/diy-electronics/Seeed_Studio_XIAO_RP2040_16x16_LED_matrix/README.md

 ## Overview

-This project uses an ESP32-DevKitC to control a 16x16 (256 pixels) WS2812B LED matrix, displaying various animations that can be cycled with a push button.
+This project uses a Seeed Studio XIAO RP2040 to control a 16x16 (256 pixels) WS2812B LED matrix, displaying various animations that can be cycled with a push button.
 A dedicated 5V 10A external power supply is used to handle the high current demand of the LEDs.
-A logic level shifter ensures stable data transmission from the 3.3V ESP32 to the 5V LED matrix.
+A logic level shifter ensures stable data transmission from the 3.3V XIAO RP2040 to the 5V LED matrix.

+**Note**: This project can also be built with an 8x8 (64 pixels) LED matrix.
+If you use an 8x8 matrix, you will need to change the LED_COUNT variable in the code from 256 to 64.

 <!-- **Click to watch on YouTube**